Fili Pari

 Grant in 2015

-SidelineSwap, LLC is an online marketplace focused on buying, selling, and trading sporting goods.
-Established in 2012 and based in Franklin Square, New York, the platform caters to a wide range of sports, including lacrosse, hockey, soccer, skiing, baseball, softball, basketball, football, golf, and snowboarding.
-It offers a diverse selection of products, encompassing new, used, and vintage items, as well as apparel, electronics, and gear for various sports activities.
-In addition to facilitating individual transactions, SidelineSwap collaborates with retailers and brands to enhance circular shopping experiences through its trade-in program and marketplace technology.
+SidelineSwap operates as an online platform facilitating the buying, selling, and trading of sporting goods.
+Established in 2012 and headquartered in Franklin Square, New York, the company specializes in a wide array of products across various sports, including lacrosse, hockey, soccer, skiing, baseball, softball, basketball, football, golf, snowboarding, and others.
+Its offerings span new, used, and vintage apparel, electronics, equipment, and accessories, catering to both individual consumers and retailers seeking circular shopping experiences through its trade-in program and marketplace technology.

 Haute Elan